-EN 202 American Literature
+EN 202 American Literature 3 cr. hrs.

-cr. nrs

 Prerequisite: EN 102.
 This course is a survey of the great American writers and their greatest works.
 It covers the various literary periods of American literature ranging from Early American Puritan literature to the present.
 The course places the authors and their works in the historical context of each literary period.
 One semester.

-EN 203, 204 Yearbook Production I, II
+EN 203, 204 Yearbook Production I, II 2 cr. hrs.
 This course involves the production of the college yearbook, including practical application of design, layout, and editing principles.
 Application is made toward production of Christian yearbooks.
 EN 203 is a prerequisite for EN 204.
 Two semesters.